dteklavya/kodeKloud-level-3-kubernetes/deploy-guestbook-app-on-k8/Problem.md

     ```

-2. Create a service named redis-master for Redis master.
-Port and targetPort should be Redis default port i.e 6379.
+2. Create a service named `redis-master` for Redis master.
+Port and targetPort should be Redis default port i.e `6379`.
     ```
     apiVersion: v1
     kind: Service